wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 Follow the on-screen instructions for preparing your wireless bridge, entering the settings the bridge will be configured with, and starting the configuration process.
 These on-screen instructions update to match the bridge model and operating mode chosen.

+.. tip:: If the configuration fails with the error ``Failed to change IP Address``, see the :ref:`Failed to change IP Address in Radio Configuration Known Issue <docs/yearly-overview/known-issues:Failed to change IP Address in Radio Configuration>`

 Configuration Progress
 ----------------------